 Conduct of Meetings – Unless otherwise specified in these By-laws, meetings of Members and meetings of the Board will be conducted according to Roberts Rules of Order (current edition).

-Interpretation – Words importing the singular will include the plural and vice versa, words importing the masculine will include the feminine and vice versa, and words importing persons will include bodies corporate.
+Interpretation – Words importing the singular will include the plural and vice versa, and words importing persons will include bodies corporate.
 Words importing an organization name, title, or program will include any successor organizational name, title, or program.

 Severability - If any portion of these By-laws is deemed by any court of competent jurisdiction to be illegal or unenforceable, then the remaining provisions of these By-laws will remain in full force and effect notwithstanding.

+Ontario Soccer Requirements

+Dispute Resolution – The Corporation adheres to the Dispute Resolution process as published and approved by Ontario Soccer.
+Any Member may initiate the Dispute Resolution process by communicating with Ontario Soccer, with a copy to the Corporation, and following the outlined procedure.

+Appeals – Decisions made by the Corporation may be appealed to Ontario Soccer under the terms of Ontario Soccer’s policies and procedures.
+Decisions made by the Board regarding the appointment, non-appointment, re-appointment or revocation of an appointment of an individual to any coach or administrator position within the Corporation’s operations, except when the process outlined in the Corporation’s rules and regulations has not been followed, as well as any decision made by the Corporation regarding a player’s team assignment on any team, may not be appealed.

+Harassment – The Corporation shall adhere to Ontario Soccer’s policies regarding harassment.
+Ontario Soccer’s policies regarding harassment will apply to all Officers, Directors, employees, volunteers, coaches, managers, game officials, administrators, players and Members of the Corporation.
+The Corporation will make Ontario Soccer’s policies regarding harassment available to any Member when requested.

+Volunteer Screening – The Corporation will adhere to Ontario Soccer’s policies regarding volunteer screening.

 ARTICLE II - MEMBERSHIP